 When I reported to my first prison, I remember driving down the picturesque country road in the lower Hudson Valley area of New York.
 I drove around a bend and suddenly there stood massive 40-foot concrete walls with tall towers looming over me.
 The first thing that came to my mind was, “What the f**k have I gotten myself into?”

 I doubt I’m the only new correctional officer who has had this reaction.
-It took me a long time to realize that being a correctional officer would have life-changing effects on me and that it was imperative I take steps to make sure that what happened inside those walls didn’t haunt me on the outside.
+People would ask me, “Does being a correctional officer change you?”
+It took me a long time to realize that yes, being a correctional officer would have life-changing effects on me and that it was imperative I take steps to make sure that what happened inside those walls didn’t haunt me on the outside.